JohannesBuchner/pystrict3/README.rst

 Contributions are welcome.

-pystrict3 is currently relatively dumb and may not catch all corner cases.
+pystrict3 may not catch all corner cases.
-It tries hard to avoid unintentional false positives.
+It tries hard to avoid unintentional false positives, and has a very high code coverage with integration tests (see runtests.sh and tests/ directory).

-However, it is tested on activestate recipes, and 1131/1256 of all valid python3 programs already are pystrict3 compliant, indicating that its guidelines are already adhered to.
+Tested on activestate recipes, and 1131/1256 of all valid python3 programs already are pystrict3 compliant, indicating that its guidelines are already adhered to.